mezzario/3r-boilerplate/README.md

 ### Server Bundle

-Generating server bundle with Webpack handles `require` calls to modules, supported only through Webpack's loaders (like CSS or images, for example), extracting and removing them from resulting module.
-In theory that also means you should rebuild server every time you made (server-related) changes.
+Generating server bundle with Webpack handles `require` calls to modules, supported only through Webpack loaders (like CSS or images, for example), extracting and removing them from resulting module.
+In theory that also means you should rebuild server every time you make (server-related) changes.
 In practice you won't do it often: most of the changes are client-related and propagated using hot updates without page reload.

 If page is reloaded, server response may differ from what's rendered on client and you'll get warning from React similar to this: